Alan Weiss is the authority on solo consulting. A colour analyst is in many ways a solo consultant. I own several of his books.

 6. It changes the skin colour of many people to gray or green or red or blue, sometimes more than one at a time.
 Health is a definite power player.
 Telling the world anything else is detracting.

 7. Black ages most people.
-I do not believe for one second that youth is a power player.
+I do not believe that youth is a power player.
 Authority can increase with age in both men and women.
-There are many powerful ways to age but appearing fatigued or gaunt is not one of them.
-No faster way to look old and weak than sink your eyes back in their sockets, compliments of black.
+There are many powerful ways to age, but appearing fatigued or gaunt is not one of them.

 9. All-black is boring, overdone, and monotone.
 It expresses neither imagination nor creativity, both of which feel nimble.
 How does this guy look like he’s feeling today?